jaclynmariefrench/vocal-bootcamp/README.md

 Welcome to **Vocal Bootcamp**! 🎵 This app is your personal vocal coach, ready to provide custom warm-up routines based on your voice type and goals.
 Whether you're a Soprano, Alto, Tenor, or Bass, we've got you covered with audio examples and tailored routines to help you hit those high notes or deepen your low tones.

+## 🚀 Try It Out!
+Check out the deployed app [here](http://vocalbootcamp.jaclynmariefrench.com/login).
+To log in, use the following credentials:
+- **Username:** `test@voice.com`

+Please note: Account creation is disabled for this demo.

 ## 🧐 What's the Problem?

 Many vocalists struggle with figuring out the right warm-ups to improve their skills.
 Enter Vocal Bootcamp: your solution for guided, instructional warm-ups designed to enhance your vocal prowess.